ldgueck/LingoSketch-Wiki/README.md

 ***

-# LingoSketch Wiki
+# LyngoSketch Wiki

 A high-performance, multi-instance wiki engine designed for total digital sovereignty.
-Whether you are running it on a local laptop or a production server, LingoSketch delivers the speed of a flat-file system with the capacity of a professional knowledge base.
+Whether you are running it on a local laptop or a production server, LyngoSketch Wiki delivers the speed of a flat-file system with the capacity of a professional knowledge base.

-## 🚀 Why LingoSketch?
+## 🚀 Why LyngoSketch Wiki?
 - **Extreme Portability**: Your data is stored in human-readable JSON.
 Move it, backup it, or version-control it with Git effortlessly.
 - **High Capacity**: Built to handle **thousands of pages** with sub-millisecond response times before ever needing to consider a transition to a relational database.
 - **Instance-Based Architecture**: Run multiple isolated wikis side-by-side.
 Perfect for segmenting complex projects—keep your Ancestry research, personal notes, and collaborative family wikis running on the same hardware.